What the Unemployment Rate Measures:

 Obviously, the unemployment rate is important as a gauge of joblessness.
 For this reason, it's also a gauge of the economy's growth rate.

 However, the unemployment rate is a lagging indicator.
 This means it measures the effect of economic events, such as a recession.
 The unemployment rate doesn't rise until after a recession has already started.
 It also means the unemployment rate will continue to rise even after the economy has started to recover.

 Why is that?
 Employers are reluctant to lay people off when the economy turns bad.
 For large companies, it can take months to put together a layoff plan.
 Companies are even more reluctant to hire new workers until they are sure the economy are well into the expansion phase of the business cycle.
 During the 2008 financial crisis, the recession actually started in the first quarter of 2008, when GDP fell 1.8%.
 The unemployment rate didn't reach 5.5% until May 2008.
 It reached its peak of 10.2% in October 2009, after the recession had ended.
 In the 2001 recession, unemployment went from 5.6% in 2002 to 6% in 2003, even though the recession ended in 2002.

 For that reason, the unemployment rate is a powerful confirmation of what the other indicators are already showing.
 For example, if the other indicators show an expanding economy, and the unemployment rate is declining, then you know for sure businesses are confident enough to start hiring again.
 See how this worked in U.S Unemployment Rate by Year.

-The unemployment rate is another indicator used by the Federal Reserve to determine the health of the economy when setting monetary policy.
+The unemployment rate is an important indicator the Federal Reserve uses to determine the health of the economy when setting monetary policy.
 Investors also use current unemployment statistics to look at which sectors are losing jobs faster.
 They can then determine which sector-specific mutual funds to sell.